Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 Career Progression

-Your Military Occupational Specialty (MOS) guides your career path.
-As you gain experience, you’ll qualify for promotions and new responsibilities.
+As you accumulate experience, you’ll become eligible for promotions and expanded responsibilities.

 Service Commitment and Contracts